Beamr teams with NVIDIA to accelerate Beamr technology on NVIDIA GPUs

-/EIN News/ -- Herzeliya, Israel, March 27, 2023 (GLOBE NEWSWIRE) -- Beamr Imaging Ltd. (Nasdaq: BMR) Today, Beamr is announcing that its video encoding technology, which enables significant reduction in video bitrate while maintaining visual quality, officially supports NVIDIA GPU acceleration, offering up to 10x faster encoding speed on NVIDIA GPUs compared to CPUs.
+Herzeliya, Israel, March 27, 2023 (GLOBE NEWSWIRE) -- Beamr Imaging Ltd. BMR Today, Beamr is announcing that its video encoding technology, which enables significant reduction in video bitrate while maintaining visual quality, officially supports NVIDIA GPU acceleration, offering up to 10x faster encoding speed on NVIDIA GPUs compared to CPUs.

 Beamr's optimization was previously required to be run offline for an entire content library to benefit from large video file size reduction before being able to stream it.
 Businesses running Beamr on NVIDIA GPUs can now benefit in real time from storage and bitrate gains for live video streams, preserving quality for optimal user experience.